City of Surrey

 The City of Surrey is a place of innovative transformation and accelerated growth—where the future is limitless and possibilities are endless.
 If you are excited about helping to Build a City.
 Build a Future—and you share our values of integrity, service, teamwork, innovation and community—join us, today.

 Under the supervision of the Intervention Programs Manager, the Youth Counsellor provides professional counselling to Surrey youth in an outreach capacity with the overarching aim of preventing and reducing criminal and negative behaviour.
-We are currently hiring for two full-time temporary project positions, up to five years in length.
+We are currently hiring for a full-time project position for up to five years.

 - Meet with youth and families to assess underlying reasons for a youth’s involvement in criminal activity and/or risky behaviour.